Esther2524/autograder_documentation/README.md

 This command will display a list of all local branches.
 The branch you're currently on will be highlighted and marked with an asterisk (*).

 6. `git branch -D branch_name`
+delete a local branch

+7. `git checkout esther-hw6`
+we can use this to check uncommitted or unupdated changes

 ## Test Environment
 `source venv/bin/activate`